pranit27-debug/SYNAPSE/README.md

 # 🧠 Synapse Project

-A modern, full-stack note and task management application built with Node.js, Express, React, and MongoDB.
+A modern, full-stack note and task management application built with Node.js, Express, React, and MongoDB and OpenCV.

 ## 🏗️ Project Structure